wutka/scheml/README.md

 This is a simple pair of items where each item can be any type.
 For example, the expression `(Pair "foo" 42)` has the type `(pair string int)`.

-Type constructors are functions, which means you can partially evaluate them.
+Value constructors are functions, which means you can partially evaluate them.
 This `(Pair 123)` is a partial function that has the type `'a -> pair int 'a`.
 That is, it is a function that takes an argument of any type and returns a pair of an int and that type.